What is a Process Server?

 To begin to describe what a modern-day process server does, let’s first start out with a little history of how and why process servers are needed.
 First, service of due process is a privilege set forth by the Constitution.
 This means that all citizens of the United States hold the right to be informed of being summoned, these legal guidelines are specified in the fifth and sixth amendments of the Constitution.

-Process servers were intended as a messenger system to notify individuals of their constitutional right to due process of law by “serving” them with a notification that states the legal issue that involves them specifically.
+Process servers were intended as a messenger system to notify individuals of their constitutional right to due process of law by “serving” them with a notification that states the legal issue that specifically involves them.
 Originally, legal papers were typically served to individuals by their local county sheriff.
-As cities expanded in the United States it turned out to be a challenging endeavor for local sheriffs to disperse court papers while attending to legal situations in their jurisdiction.
+As cities expanded in the United States, it became a challenging endeavor for local sheriffs to disperse court papers while attending to legal situations in their jurisdiction.
 There was a desire for an individual to deliver these papers legally and in a timely manner; for that reason, process servers were formed.

 What does a process server do?